* * *

 As part of its reporting responsibility, the Foundation makes the following items available:

 Today, Salisbury University is state-assisted, not state-supported.
 State dollars currently provide little more than one-quarter of SU's funding needs and this percentage is shrinking as higher education continues to compete with many other demands on state revenue.
 The University was forced to raise tuition over the last decade, and now must be cautious about any additional tuition increases that might deny deserving students the chance for an SU education.
 This means private gifts are becoming increasingly important to SU.

 When you make a gift to the SU Foundation to benefit the University, your gift is used as you request.
-Many gifts are designated for a specific program, project, college, campus, department, etc. These gifts are deposited into Foundation accounts and, in order to be used, must have the proper administrative approval and must be for purposes that meet the guidelines established for that account.
+Many gifts are designated for a specific program, project, college, campus, department, etc. You also have the option to donate to the greatest need of the University.
+Your gifts are deposited into Foundation accounts and, in order to be used, must have the proper administrative approval and must be for purposes that meet the guidelines established for that account.

 As a separate corporation, the SU Foundation is responsible for funding its own operation.

 Funds for operational expenses come from the following sources: